gnidan/foodtastechess-docs/design/components.rst

     ClientQueryService o-- SystemQueryInterface : injected
     ClientQueryService o-- UsersInterface : injected

+**ClientQueryInterface** provides several methods to retrieve information about the current state of the system/a given game:

+    GamesForUser(user.Id) []game.Id
+        Given a user ID, returns a list of game IDs for the user.

+    GameInformation(game.Id) GameInformation
+        Given a game ID, returns a record of game information, including:

+            - Player names for both colors
+            - Current piece positions
+            - Whether or not there is an outstanding draw offer
+            - Any information on check or game end

+    MoveHistory(game.Id) MoveHistory
+        Given a game ID, returns a list of moves in algebraic notation, plus the corresponding Forsythe-Edwards Notation for the resulting game state.

+    ValidMoves(game.Id) map[Position]([]Position)
+        Given a game ID, returns a map of each of the current player's occupied positions to a list of possible positions where the piece there may move.

+The Client Query Service provides these interface methods by creating *system queries* and submitting them via **System Query Interface**.
+Results are then translated into the form exposed by this interface, using augmented information from the **Users Interface**.

 See `System Queries`_ and `Users and Authentication`_

 Client Command Service